dascentral/dotfiles/README.md

 dotfiles is a series of customizations that help me personalize and maintain my system.

 I was introduced to the concept by [Zack Holman](https://github.com/holman/dotfiles).
-Initially I forked his repo for my own use but quickly realized I did not understand much of what was going on.
+Initially, I forked his repo for my own use but quickly realized I did not understand much of what was going on.
 So, instead of simply copying his work, I decided to start from scratch and slowly add functionality so that I could better understand what Zack or others have done.

 If you're interested in the philosophy behind why projects like these are awesome, you might want to [read Zack's post on the subject](http://zachholman.com/2010/08/dotfiles-are-meant-to-be-forked/).